Access to Nursing and Healthcare Professions

 What progression options will I have?

-Higher Education – Degree courses in all aspects of nursing including adult nursing, mental health nursing, children’s nursing, midwifery, paramedic science and radiography.
+Higher Education – Degree courses in all aspects of nursing including adult nursing, mental health nursing, children’s nursing, midwifery, paramedic science, radiography, public health & health studies

 What costs are involved?